Contributing¶

 tests/unitortests/paritycases; hardware-specific features need at least one skippable smoke - Docs: update

-docs/whenever public API, request schema, or model support changes - Open the PR: describe motivation and scope; paste the output of
+docs/whenever public API, request schema, or model support changes, and confirm the default examples do not promote experimental models into the main path - Open the PR: describe motivation and scope; paste the output of

 pytest tests/unit tests/parity --maxfail=1